pipacs/shop/README.md

 ## License

-Shop is available under the MIT license.
+Shop is available under the BSD "Simplified" license.
 See the LICENSE file for more info.